n8n-io/n8n-docs/docs/getting-started/key-components.md

 ## Connection

 A [connection](../reference/glossary.md#connection) establishes a link between nodes to route data through the workflow.
 Each node can have one or multiple connections.
+* *Example*: An [IF node](../nodes/nodes-library/core-nodes/If/README.md) has two connections to different nodes: one for the case when the statement is false and one for the case when the statement is true.

 ## Node